 The absurdity of the argument advanced by the agency carries significant impact for future procurements.
-The Guamairport, for instance, could put out a procurement seeking an instrument landing system that can show regulatory compliance.
+The Guam airport, for instance, could put out a procurement seeking an instrument landing system that can show regulatory compliance.
 An offeror could, under the agency's standard, submit a fully responsive bid for an ILS system that was compliant with Zimbabwe aviation standards, since the solicitation failed to specify that Federal Aviation Administration standards would need to be adhered to.
 And again, the Guam police department could put out a procurement seeking police vehicles that can show regulatory compliance, and an offeror could submit, under the Agency's logic, a fully responsive bid for police vehicles that were compliant with Japanese police vehicle standards-right hand steering wheel included.

-been met, therefore, with proof of regulatory compliance within the United States.
+The IFB was clear that the medical device was going to be used within the United States.
+The solicitation's requirement that offerors submit proof of regulatory compliance could only have been met, therefore, with proof of regulatory compliance within the United States.
 That compliance would have been in the form of FDA certification, and only the Appellant submitted such certification.
 The award to Medpharm, therefore, was in error and should be set aside.